By public transport

 The Royal Voluntary Service may be able to help you get out and about with their community transport, including taking you to hospital appointments.

 For more information, visit the Royal Voluntary Service website, or call either 01522 300506 or 01522 305313.

+The hospital is situated on Greetwell Road and is clearly signposted from all major routes.
 Plan your journey by road on Google Maps